HL7/davinci-ecdx/input/pagecontent/requesting-attachments-questionnaire.md

 ##### DTR App Updates Task

-The DTR SMART App or EHR native application Updates Task.output to Reference the completed QuestionnaireResponse and Task.status to “completed”
+The DTR SMART App or EHR native application Updates Task.output to Reference the completed QuestionnaireResponse.

 ~~~